T1burski/delivery_time_prediction/README.md

 ## 5) ML Web App
 Below, screenshots of the Web App with brief explanations about each of them.

+## Introduction to the Web App, providing some initial info about it.

 ![image](https://github.com/T1burski/delivery_time_prediction/assets/100734219/1db15d84-2b65-4e8b-b9ad-070e092ef601)

-Introduction to the Web App, providing some initial info about it.
+## Interactive information inputs for the model.
+Here, the user selects the features' values.

 ![image](https://github.com/T1burski/delivery_time_prediction/assets/100734219/94c74eb0-ce24-44ce-bd8f-f124fd10aa30)

-Interactive information inputs for the model.
-Here, the user selects the features' values.
+## When selecting the type of vehicle used, the user can select from the provided list

 ![image](https://github.com/T1burski/delivery_time_prediction/assets/100734219/96c3416c-9b17-42fb-8832-8a98f66c27a7)

-When selecting the type of vehicle used, the user can select from the provided list
+## So, when adding all the information needed, the user clicks the button shown below and the Web App outputs the predicted time taken to make the delivery in minutes!

 ![image](https://github.com/T1burski/delivery_time_prediction/assets/100734219/c70c687e-d7bc-445d-8741-c28938818f1a)

-So, when adding all the information needed, the user clicks the button shown above and the Web App outputs the predicted time taken to make the delivery in minutes!